-The Master of Science in Nursing (MSN) Program at Appalachian State University prepares registered nurses for leadership roles as educators in a variety of complex academic or clinical environments.
-Graduates will engage in classes that emphasize educational creativity, nursing practice, leadership, and research.
+The Master of Science in Nursing (MSN) Program at Appalachian State University is an online distance education program with a concentration in nursing education.
+The program prepares registered nurses for roles as nurse educators in a variety of academic, clinical, and/or staff development environments.
+Classes emphasize educational creativity, nursing practice, leadership, and research.

-The MSN program is an online distance education program with a concentration in nursing education.
-The program encompasses course content in core subjects and nursing specialty subjects, and completion of a thesis or research project related to the nurse educator.
-The program is guided by core content and objectives delineated in The Essentials of Master’s Education in Nursing, published by the American Association of Colleges of Nursing (AACN).
+The program integrates core master’s-level courses, nursing education courses, clinical practicums and completion of a research project or thesis related to nursing education.
+The program is guided by elements and frameworks delineated in the The Essentials of Master’s Education in Nursing (American Association of Colleges of Nursing, 2011).
 The program requires 39 hours and can be completed in 24 months of part-time study.

-Completed applications will be reviewed and these applicants may be offered early admission.
+Applications are due on April 1.
+Completed applications will be reviewed and applicants may be offered early admission decisions.
 Prospective students should apply through the Cratis D. Williams School of Graduate Studies website.